 A Home Office official told one of the Afghan men that his expulsion "should act as a lesson" to him not to complain.
 As the situation escalated, the hotel called the police to forcibly remove the Afghan families.
-The Home Office official falsely claimed the men would be put onto the street and would not qualify for rehousing if they did not comply with their demands.
+The Home Office official falsely claimed the men would be put onto the street and would not "When we supplied photos of rotten food, the Home Office said any problems must be raised with the hotel management, who referred us to the Home Office"

+qualify for rehousing if they did not comply with their demands.

 Back in August, the two Afghan families endured days and nights in a line outside Kabul airport, being threatened and beaten by the Taliban.
-The one-year-old infant son of one family still has a scar on his head from being attacked by Taliban.
+The one-yearold infant son of one family still has a scar on his head from being attacked by Taliban.
 Both men had been senior officials in Kabul, working with British officials, and were on the Taliban's lists of wanted people.
 One of the men is now receiving counselling due to traumatic flashbacks.
 Not surprisingly, the families found their expulsion from the London hotel unsettling.